 Wedding ceremony rituals

-First things first, the sole mechanism of a symbolic ritual gives you absolute flexibility to add an extra dose of magic to your wedding.
-However, you value, love and trust your family and friends’ opinion.
-And you don’t want to disrespect somebodies need for the presence of God at your celebrations.
-So, would you like to bend the rules a little?
-Well, allow someone’ to utter the Lord’s Prayer during the service.
+Secondly, the sole mechanism of a symbolic ritual gives you absolute flexibility to add an extra dose of magic to your wedding.
+But you value your family and friends’ opinion.
+Perhaps you don’t want to disrespect their need for the presence of God at your nuptials?
+So, bend the rules a little.
+Allow them to utter the Lord’s Prayer during the service.

 image Mad Ball